g8keeperzuul/AirMonitor/lib/mqtt-ha-helper/Discovery_Control.md

 custom_settings | JSON snippet with escaped quotes - contents depend on device_type - ie. "\"min\": 1, \"max\": 10000"
 icon | From [MaterialDesign](https://materialdesignicons.com/) reference
 unit | Any unit
+set_topic | (optional) Name of topic used to set the value of this control get_topic | (optional) Name of topic used to reflect back the actual state of this control to all subscribers

 Example:
 ```